Use These Free Stopover Perks to See More in One Trip

 Once you land at Incheon International Airport, make your way to the registration desk at terminals 1 and 2.
 This is the best place to exchange any money you need for lunch etc throughout the tour.
 From here, your tour group will be loaded into a coach and set off to start seeing the sights.

-Depending on the tour you decided on, visiting caves, temples, historical sites or you can even go for a shopping adventure.
+Depending on the free stopover tour you decided on, visiting caves, temples and historical sites may be on the agenda, or you can even go for a shopping adventure.
 It’s a great way to break up a usual boring wait for your next boarding time at Seoul’s Incheon Airport.

 Istanbul, Turkey